+What is the approach?
 State Led Accountability Mechanisms (SLAMs) are multi-stakeholder coalitions made up of government, health professional associations, media, civil society, and traditional institutions.
 Their objective is to improve maternal, newborn, and child health (MNCH) service delivery and reduce morbidity and mortality.
 SLAMs monitor the progress of plans and budgets and push for action where it Is needed to effect change.

+Where is it used?
 This approach was used at the state level in Nigeria, in the states of Lagos, Bauchi, and Gombe.

+How does it work?
 The following steps were taken to implement SLAM in Lagos state:

 - 1. SLAM co-chairs were selected from among civil society and government representatives. - 2.
-The SLAM was divided up into three sub-committees that each had their own role and purpose in the process: - Evidence sub-committee - Advocacy sub-committee - Knowledge management and communications sub-committee - 3.
-The evidence sub-committee reviewed selected indicators and then used them to create scorecards covering family planning, facility stock levels of lifesaving commodities, MNCH outcomes, and maternal and perinatal death surveillance and response (MPDSR) data. - 4.
+The SLAM was divided up into three sub-committees that each had their own role and purpose in the process: - Evidence sub-committee - Advocacy sub-committee - Knowledge management and communications sub-committee - The evidence sub-committee reviewed selected indicators and then used them to create scorecards covering family planning, facility stock levels of lifesaving commodities, MNCH outcomes, and maternal and perinatal death surveillance and response (MPDSR) data. - 4.
 The advocacy sub-committee used the evidence to develop a list of asks for the state Ministry of Health and other relevant stakeholders.
 These were included on the back of the scorecard.
-The sub-committee also developed advocacy strategies to present the asks and ensure stakeholders take action.

-- 5. The knowledge management and communications sub-committee was tasked with facilitating and ensuring documentation of the evidence and the calls to action. - 6.
+The sub-committee also developed advocacy strategies to present the asks and ensure stakeholders take action. - 5.
+The knowledge management and communications sub-committee was tasked with facilitating and ensuring documentation of the evidence and the calls to action. - 6.
 The Lagos state SLAM also developed MPDSR committees in all health facilities, which were responsible for collecting data on every woman delivering in their facility. - 7.
 The SLAM recruited and trained volunteers from existing community structures to become MNCH "super-activists," who worked to hold politicians accountable for delivering on their commitments.

+Why use this approach?
 SLAMs can act as a bridge between government officials and citizens that promotes transparency and accountability around health service delivery.
 The SLAM in Lagos state successfully advocated for a specific MPDSR budget line in the 2017 health budget.
 A key feature of the SLAM is its ability to bring previously opposed sides together with a common advocacy goal, which can result in improved MNCH outcomes.

+What do I need to consider?
 The implementation of SLAMs in Nigeria have yielded the following key lessons:

-- Presenting evidence in an accessible way makes it easier to act on and use evidence-based advocacy. - Continuous advocacy is important. - Improving sub-national accountability mechanisms should be prioritized
+- Presenting evidence in an accessible way makes it easier to act on and use evidencebased advocacy. - Continuous advocacy is important. - Improving sub-national accountability mechanisms should be prioritized